ManageIQ/manageiq-documentation/managing_providers/_topics/embedded_workflows.md

 ### Creating Service Catalog Items using an Embedded Workflow

-You can create a generic service catalog item that uses a created dynamic dialog and an embedded workflow.
+You can create a generic service catalog item that uses an embedded workflow.
 To use previously set up workflows and to view a service catalog item, you need to *order* the item.
 Complete the following steps to order a service catalog item that uses embedded workflows:

 1. Click **Services** > **Catalogs**.
 2. The *Service Catalogs* section opens and you see the existing Service Catalogs.
 If you want to order one, click it and then **Order**.

    ![Service Dialog Dynamic](../images/embedworkflow_orderservicecatalog.png)

-   Ensure that the *VM Name*, *Provider* and *Template* fields are correct, and then click **Submit**.
+   Complete the fields for your specified dialog.
+Then, click **Submit**.

 3. If you want to know more about the item first or to edit it, click the **Catalogs** section, and then click that item that is created.
 Click **Configuration** > **Edit this item**.
 For instance, one area that you can edit is the three service entry point fields.
 One field is for *Provisioning*, one for *Reconfiguring* and one for *Retirement*.
 You can now set these fields to *Embedded Workflows* instead of *Embedded Automate*.
 You can set the point field to the workflow that you want to use for any, or all, of the three service entry points.